AnmolUbhi/Security-Audit/README.md

 # Security-Audit
-This is a security audit I performed during the google cybersecurity certification course.
+The files included are for a security audit I performed during the google cybersecurity certification course.